haydenpog/freewebguisource/readme.md

 A: Umm, i skipped doing like 3 weeks worth of classwork doing this so like plz enjoy :D

 Q: Is this sustainable and easy to keep up?
-A: God no, this shit is stinkay.
-There are no subscriptions and its only lifetime.
+A: Its alright, with the new subscriptions its pretty easy to keep up with

 Q: Is this C# only?
-A: No, thats all I could give a fuck to do.
+A: No, that's all I could give a fuck to do.
 Feel free to interpret my code into other coding languages how you want.

 # To add new features:
 * Add new box with things in the html